gtk-rs/gtk4-rs/book/src/main_event_loop.md

 help: within `gtk4::Button`, the trait `Sync` is not implemented for `NonNull<GObject>`
 ```

-After reference cycles we found the second disadvantage of GTK GObjects: they are not thread safe.
+After reference cycles we found the second disadvantage of GTK GObjects: They are not thread safe.

 So when should you spawn an `async` block and when should you spawn a thread?
 - If you have `async` functions for your IO-bound operations at your disposal, feel free to spawn them on the main loop.